zhonghan721/tp/docs/DeveloperGuide.md

 The sequence of the `customer add` command is as follows:

-1. The user inputs the `customer add` command (e.g. `customer add --name Gabriel --phone 87654321 --email gabrielrocks@gmail.com --address RVRC Block B`).
+1. The User executes the `customer add` command.
-2. The `LogicManager` calls the `AddressBookParser#parseCommand` with the user input to parse the command.
+1. `LogicManager` calls the `AddressBookParser#parseCommand` on the command.
-3. The `AddressBookParser` then creates a new `CustomerAddCommandParser` to parse the fields provided by the user.
+1. `AddressBookParser` will parse the command, and creates a new instance of `CustomerAddCommandParser`, thereafter calling `CustomerAddCommandParser#parse` to parse the command arguments.
-4. A corresponding `Customer` is created by the `CustomerAddCommandParser`, which is used to create a new `CustomerAddCommand`.
+1. `CustomerAddCommandParser` will parse the arguments, and creates a new `Customer` instance, followed by a new instance of `CustomerAddCommand` using the `Customer` instance as a parameter.
+1. `CustomerAddCommand` instance is then passed back to `AddressBookParser` instance, which then passes it back to `LogicManager`.
-5. The `CustomerAddCommand` checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
+1. `LogicManager` calls `CustomerAddCommand#execute` with the `Model` instance as input, which checks if the user is logged in by calling the
+   `Model#getUserLoginStatus`.
-6. The `CustomerAddCommand` then checks if the `Model` contains a customer with the same `Phone` by calling `Model#hasCustomer`.
+1. Thereafter, the `CustomerAddCommand` instance checks if the `Customer` exists in `Model` using `Model#hasCustomer`.
-7. If the user is logged in and the `Model` does not contain a customer with the same `Phone`, the `CustomerAddCommand` calls `Model#addCustomer` to add the new `Customer` to the database.
+1. If the `Customer` does not exist, `CustomerAddCommand` calls `Model#addCustomer` to add the `Customer` into the database.
+1. Finally, `CustomerAddCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

 The following sequence diagram shows how the `customer add` command works: